MstMoonshine/seminar-slides/slide.md

 # Current Problems

+---

 - Hard to design permission management scheme for multiply cores accessing one peripheral device

-  - Maybe implementing a lock scheme?
+  - Maybe implementing a lock scheme

--